Skip to main content

 • Consultation funnels with pre-consult forms and medical-history capture

-• Deposit collection, refund handling, age verification and cooling-off period handling
+• Deposit collection, refund handling, age checks and cooling-off workflow where the clinic requires them

 • Automated reminders and post-consult follow-up so nothing slips